abbotto/rectangular/readme/routes.md

 ## Routes
-- Routes are used to guide the users throught he application.
+- Routes are used to guide the users throught the application.
 - The structure of a route path is this: `{{component}}/{{template}}.tpl`.